 Exceeding Expectations One Patient at a Time

-Approximately 20% of travellers are confined to bed for 1–2 days with travellers’ diarrhoea, and 40% have to change their travel plans.
+Approximately 20% of travelers are confined to bed for 1–2 days with travelers’ diarrhea, and 40% have to change their travel plans.

 How do you get travellers’ diarrhea?